Brigitte Jordan: Personal life

 After marrying Richard Jordan, an American soldier stationed in Germany, in 1958, Jordan came to the United States.
-There, she gave birth to three children: Wayne, Susan, and Kimsey.
+There, she gave birth to three children.
 The couple divorced in 1968 and Jordan married Robert Irwin.

 Later life and death

 Jordan died of pancreatic cancer in her home on May 24, 2016.
 She lived to be 78, leaving behind her husband, three children, six grandchildren, and two great-grandchildren.
 Although Jordan had pancreatic cancer, she made it known to others that she did not want to be treated as incapable because of her condition.
 She refused medication and remained mentally and intellectually active until the end of her life.
 She continued to live life in a normalized manner, and helped form her obituary.

 The research materials Jordan amassed during her long and varied career are housed at Smith College in the Sophia Smith Collection of Women's History.
 An online inventory of the Jordan collection is available.